minth1468/music-theory-101/README.md

 ### 1.1 Scales

 **Major**: WWH-WWWH, or denoted 1234567 (which is a standard reference of all other scales).

+- Note: W and H stand for Whole step and Half step respectively.
+(A half step equals 1/12 of an octave and a whole step equals two half steps)

 - e.g. C major